 Second, we expand the current literature investigating real options empirically.
 Existing empirical studies - such as Décaire et al. (2020), Kellogg (2014), Moel and Tufano (2002) in the case of gas, oil, and mining activities, respectively - primarily focus on the timing of exercising real options, and on the time value of real options (Quigg (1993)).
 A few studies investigate the link between the redevelopment of residential properties and land values (Munneke (1996) Dye and McMillen (2007)) and how the option to redevelop a residential property might affect the valuation of its hedonic characteristics (Clapp and Salavei (2010), Clapp et al. (2012), and Munneke and Womack (2018)).
-We contribute to this literature by i) investigating how real options might affect initial investment decisions by commercial real estate investors, ii) quantifying the importance of tangible information externalities, and iii) implementing a novel empirical identification strategy allowing to assess how much investors value the possibility to reconfigure the real estate asset.
+We contribute to this literature by i) investigating how real options might affect initial investment decisions by commercial real estate investors5, ii) quantifying the importance of tangible market signals, and iii) implementing a novel empirical identification strategy allowing to assess how much investors value the possibility of redeveloping the real estate asset.

 Empirically pricing how much investors value real options seems particularly important given two main limitations of existing pricing models.
 Standard stochastic real option valuation models rely on strong assumptions when calibrating the structural parameters characterizing the behavior of the underlying asset.
 Compared to financial assets, durable assets - such as real estate assets - are traded with low frequency.
-Therefore, parameters describing the mean and dispersion of the underlying asset dynamics are usually assumed to be the same for large geographic areas, typically at the MSA or national level in the case of the US market.
-This assumption potentially neglects significant spatial heterogeneity in the local market fundamentals that will likely affect the timing and value of real options.
-Given the granularity of the data we use in our analysis, we can tease out such local determinants without imposing strong assumptions.
-A second limitation of existing pricing models comes from the assumption that there is only one underlying asset.
-In the case of real options, this needs not be the case.
-To the extent that investors can choose among different economic
+Therefore, parameters describing

-&lt;sup>5The lack of research on real options in commercial real estate may strike as surprising given the sheer size of the commercial real estate market and its importance for the economy.
+5The lack of research on real options in commercial real estate may strike as surprising given the sheer size of the commercial real estate market and its importance for the economy.
 According to CoStar All Properties Database 2018 and Costar's Real Estate Market Size Estimates 2018, the commercial real estate market was worth about 17 trillion USD, making it one of the most important asset classes for investors.
 For comparison, the total market capitalization of the US stock market was 32 trillion USD in 2018, and the bond market was valued at 29 trillion in 2018, according to SIFMA.